TANDEM: Temporal-Aware Neural Detection for Multimodal Hate Speech: Methodology

 We evaluate our approach on two multimodal hate speech datasets: HateMM and MHC datasets for the three tasks outlined in Section~\ref{sec:intro}.
 Further, we evaluate our best performing approach on the IHV dataset for the classification task only (explicit/implicit/no hate) for generalizability (as shown in Table~\ref{tab:av-hate-datasets}).
 We utilize the pre-trained Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen2} and Qwen2-Audio-7B-Instruct~\cite{chu2024qwen2} as our base models.
 To ensure efficiency, we employ Low-Rank Adaptation (LoRA)~\cite{hu2022lora} on transformer layers rather than full fine-tuning.
 Training occurs in two stages: first, Supervised Fine-Tuning (SFT) on a curated subset of $100$ high-quality videos filtered via Qwen3-Omni-30B-A3B-Thinking~\cite{xu2025qwen3omnitechnicalreport} predictions; second, the proposed tandem RL procedure (GRPO/GSPO) applied to the full training sets.

 \paragraph{Evaluation Metrics} For evaluation, models process test videos in $30$-second chunks.
-We aggregate chunk-level predictions to video-level labels for final scoring; metrics for timestamps and targets are computed exclusively on positive instances to prevent label distribution skew.
+We aggregate chunk-level predictions to video-level labels for final scoring; metrics for timestamps and targets are computed exclusively on positive (hateful) instances to prevent unusually high scores.
+We experimented with this and found that when we use negative (non-hateful) instances, the evaluation treats ``no timestamps'' and ``no targets'' as correct and increases the scores.
+The full set (positive \& negative instances) numbers will be inflated as normal samples, with empty timestamps and empty target labels counted as perfect matches (shown in Table~\mbox{\ref{tab:pos_neg}}).

 We benchmark against strong zero-shot baselines, including Gemini-2.5-Flash~\cite{comanici2025gemini} and Qwen3-Omni.
 We assess performance across three dimensions: \begin{itemize} \item \textbf{Classification}: We report Accuracy Macro-F1.
 For MHC and IHV, we also report Weighted-F1. \item \textbf{Temporal Localization}: We measure average Intersection-over-Union (Avg IoU) between predicted and ground-truth intervals, alongside Accuracy@0.5 (proportion of predictions with $IoU > 0.5$). \item \textbf{Target Identification}: We use the average F1 score across target labels and Exact Match Accuracy, which requires the predicted set of targets to differ in no way from the ground truth. \end{itemize}

 Detailed training hyperparameters, hardware specifications, and SFT filtering protocols are provided in Appendix~\ref{sec:app-imp}.